 Baltic Horizon Fund / Northern Horizon Capital

-Net asset value (NAV) of Baltic Horizon Fund (the Fund) unit as at end of August 2020 amounted to EUR 1.2181 per unit.
-Total net asset value of the Fund rose to EUR 138.1 million over the month.
-Compared to the previous month, NAV increased by +0.69%.
+Net asset value (NAV) of Baltic Horizon Fund (the Fund) unit at end of November 2020 amounted to EUR 1.2088 per unit.
+Compared to the previous month, NAV per unit increased by +0.66%.
+Total net asset value of the Fund rose to EUR 144.6 million over the month.
 The NAV was affected positively by the operating performance of properties and cash flow hedge movement during the month.
-EPRA NAV, EPRA NRV and EPRA NTA as at the end of August 2020 increased to EUR 1.3060 per unit, corresponding to an increase of +0.63% over the last month.
+EPRA NAV, EPRA NRV and EPRA NTA as at the end of November 2020 increased to EUR 1.2937 per unit, corresponding to an increase of +0.59% over the last month.

-Consolidated net rental income for the first 8 months of the year amounted to EUR 13.6 million, exceeding the previous year’s net rental income for the same period by EUR 1.8 million or +15.3% (EUR 11.8 million during the eight months ended 31 August 2019).
+Consolidated net rental income for the first 11 months of the year amounted to EUR 18.4 million, exceeding the previous year’s net rental income for the same period by EUR 1.0 million or +5.5% (EUR 17.4 million during the eleven months ended 30 November 2019).
 The strong growth was driven by the acquisitions of Galerija Centrs and North Star, which had a positive effect on the Group’s net rental income growth in 2020 as compared to 2019, albeit rental income growth in 2020 slowed down due to relief measures granted to tenants during the COVID-19 pandemic.
-The direct impact of the COVID-19 health crisis on the net rental income in August 2020 was limited to temporary rent reductions for mostly affected tenants in the amount of EUR 0.14 million, which is significantly lower compared to the months in Q2 2020.
-The Fund earned an unaudited consolidated net profit of EUR 0.9 million in August 2020.
+The Fund earned an unaudited consolidated net profit of EUR 0.9 million in November 2020.

-At the end of August 2020, the Fund’s consolidated cash and cash equivalents amounted to EUR 7.1 million (31 December 2019: EUR 9.8 million) which is sufficient to cover the Fund’s liquidity needs.
-Improving rent collection rates had a positive impact on the Fund’s cash balance, while the distribution of EUR 1.7 million to investors in August 2020 contributed to the decrease in cash and cash equivalents during the month.
-In total, the Fund’s cash and cash equivalents decreased by EUR 1.4 million during August 2020.
-After successful negotiations with the tenants, the Fund’s management team has managed to reduce the trade receivables from EUR 3.3 million as at the end of May 2020 to EUR 1.6 million as at the end of August 2020.
+At the end of November 2020, the Fund’s consolidated cash and cash equivalents amounted to EUR 12.4 million (31 December 2019: EUR 9.8 million) which demonstrates adequate liquidity and financial flexibility.
+The distribution of EUR 3.1 million to investors in November 2020 contributed to the decrease in cash and cash equivalents during the month.
+The Fund’s management team is actively monitoring the collection of trade receivables.
+Trade receivables remained at a regular level of EUR 1.6 million at the end of November.

 Baltic Horizon Fund manager